Pavan-1997/K8s_CRD/README.md

 When you create a new CRD, the Kubernetes API Server creates a new RESTful resource path to serve and handle the storage of your custom resource.
 This frees you from writing your own API server to handle the custom resource.
 ```

-Created a CRD for name : greeting, present in the repo
+Created a CRD with filename crd.yml for name : greeting, present in the repo

+Created a Custome Object which is based on the CRD created with filename CRD_Test.yml, present in the repo